Investing in your education is investing in your future.

 Federal Work-Study Grant (FWS)

-The Federal Work-Study program provides jobs for graduate and undergraduate students with financial need, allowing them to earn money to help pay education expenses.
+The Federal Work-Study program provides jobs for students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work related to the student's course of study.
 Funds under this program are limited and do not have to be repaid.

 William D. Ford Federal Direct Loan Program